armouldr/ctf-writeups/tryhackme/simple-ctf-writeup.md

 ```

 Moreover these are Mitch's credentials, and we found out earlier that Mitch tends to reuse his questionable password.
 5. What's the password? secret
 And the most obvious thing to do now is to try and connect via ssh to the server using mitch's credentials.
 6. Where can you login with the details obtained? ssh

-I am indeed able to connect via ssh :
+I am indeed able to connect via ssh, and the user flag is there :

 ```bash
 ssh mitch@10.10.168.38 -p 2222